mathtimm/SPOCK_v2/index.md

 🧩 To make it more convenient for users, we have also created a GUI-like interface called SPOCKApp that gathers all SPOCK’s functionality with widgets.
 Check the tab [SPOCKApp](https://educrot22.github.io/SPOCK_v2/examples/tutorials/notebooks/tutorials_SPOCKApp) for more info.

-⚠️ Only members of the SPECULOOS consortium can use SPOCK.
-In particular, the two persons in charge of the scheduling are [Elsa Ducrot](mailto:elsa.ducrot@cea.fr) and [Mathilde Timmermans](mailto:mathilde.timmermans@uliege.be).
+⚠️ Only members of the SPECULOOS consortium can use *SPOCK*.
+In particular, the two persons in charge of the scheduling are [Elsa Ducrot](mailto:elsa.ducrot@cea.fr) and [Mathilde Timmermans](mailto:m.timmermans@bham.ac.uk).